HardisonCo/.github/international/vanuatu/vu-health/index.md

-# vu_Health - Vanuatu Health Agency
+# vu-health - Vanuatu Health Agency

 ## Ministry of Health and Social Services